buswedg/game-managers/README.md

 # Game Managers

-Bunch of scripts allowing users to move games and update/ sync their launcher manifest files.
+Bunch of scripts allowing users to move games and update their launcher manifest files.